flimsychip/zoo-simulator/README.md

 enter the project directory in terminal

 execute `make` in terminal
-- this will execute the makefile and create an exectuable named "main" in a build folder
+- this will execute the makefile and create an executable named "main" in a build folder
 - all generated build files (.o and .d) will be in build folder as well

 execute `./build/main` in terminal